webmaster-cepr/responsible-budget-reporting-v2.0/README.md

-# Project Name

-TODO: Responsible Budget Reporting Calculator version 2
+# Responsible Budget Reporting Calculator version 2

-## Installation

-TODO: Describe the installation process

 ## Usage

-TODO: Write usage instructions
+Calculator that displays spending figures as a share of the budget over a period of time instead of flat numbers.

+## History

+The original Responsible Budget Reporting Calculator was written in 2013 relied on Tabletop.js.
+At some point, the script stopped working.
+This version uses JQuery to read the Google Sheets data in a JSON format.
+It also uses Plotly.js to display results and Bootstrap to keep things responsive and pretty.

 ## Contributing